 xv.
 Phil Religion: Prabhu

-Comprehensive exams may be spread over more than one quarter.
+Comprehensive exams may be spread over more than one semester..
 Note, however, that no comps will be offered during summer term.
-All comprehensive exams are scheduled for the 5th and 9th weeks of each quarter (see below).
+All comprehensive exams are scheduled for the 10th and 14th weeks of each semester (see below).
 Please contact the comprehensive exam coordinator for the exact time of day your exam will begin.
 Exams will be 2 hours and 15 minutes each.
 Each exam will ask the student to answer two questions (chosen from among several on the exam).

 20th C Continental